 - Seaweed – Look for it in your supplements because this sea plant is rich in iodine.

-- Kelp – Look for the brown seaweed as supplement because its chalk full of iodine, and is one of the best natural sources there are, particularly if you suffer from goiter.
+- Kelp – Look for the brown seaweed as a supplement because it’s chock-full of iodine, and is one of the best natural sources there are, particularly if you suffer from goiter.

 - Black Walnut – Because of their high selenium content.
 Getting enough selenium in your diet may prevent swelling of the thyroid as well as goiter.